tsang-research/tsang-research.github.io/index.md

 <p class="intro-bio">
 Hi there!
 I'm Ka Wing.

 I am a researcher and designer dedicated to making human-robot interactions more empathetic and emotionally meaningful.
-I bring a highly interdisciplinary background to my work—from earning a BBA and an MPhil in Engineering at HKUST (where I first fell in love with HCI), to driving tech-based business transformation as a management consultant.
+I bring a highly interdisciplinary background to my work, from earning a BBA and an MPhil in Engineering at HKUST (where I first fell in love with HCI), to driving tech-based business transformation as a management consultant (in Deloitte and EY).
 PolyU Design is now my academic home, nurturing my focus on ergonomics and human-centered design.

 Currently, my doctoral research tackles a critical gap in companion robotics: tactile design.
 I investigate how the physical "feel" of a quadruped robot dog influences user expectations and emotional attachment.
 Rather than settling for the hard, durable plastics standard in engineering, I explore how tactile materiality can be designed to offer comfort and reassurance.
 Ultimately, my mission is to design attachment-oriented robots that serve as long-term companions for human wellbeing, rather than just short-term novelties.
 </p>